poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### Data quality

-The `Damage` column contains the % damage on the first position of the 5' end for the main Shotgun library used for sequencing or capture.
+The `Damage` column contains the fraction (between 0 and 1, only before Poseidon v3.0.0 between 0 and 100%) damage on the first position of the 5' end for the main Shotgun library used for sequencing or capture.
 This is an important statistic to verify the age of ancient DNA.
-In case of multiple libraries you should report a value from the merged read alignment.
+In case of multiple libraries either report multiple values separated by ;, or a single value from the merged read alignment.

 Contamination of ancient DNA with foreign reads is a major challenge for archaeogenetics.
 There exist multiple competing ideas, algorithms and software tools to estimate the degree of contamination for individual samples (e.g. ANGSD [@Korneliussen2014](https://doi.org/10.1186/s12859-014-0356-4), contamLD [@Nakatsuka2020](https://doi.org/10.1186/s13059-020-02111-2) or hapCon [@Huang2022](https://doi.org/10.1093/bioinformatics/btac390)), with some methods only applicable under certain circumstances (e.g. popular X-chromosome based approaches only work on male individuals).
 Also the results of different methods tend to differ both in the degree of contamination they estimate and in the way the output is usually encoded.
 To cover the multitude of methods in this domain, and to make the results representable in the `.janno` file, we offer the `Contamination_*` column family.